 Comprised of industry members tasked with promoting FTA membership to non-members and demonstrating value to retain existing members.
 Members accomplish this through consistent reviewing of membership programs and promotions, along with advising, evaluating and implementing new campaigns.

 Comprised of industry members who are interested in expanding the capabilities of educational institutions by providing grants to fund various initiatives.
 Members examine proposals from schools and universities with flexography or package printing curriculums, and award grants.

 Comprised of industry members who oversee all aspects of FFTA’s scholarships.
 Members review applications for the FFTA Flexography Scholarships, Gary Hilliard FQC Scholarship and FFTA Rossini North America Flexographic Research Scholarship, evaluating students’ research and project proposals, academic standing, financial need and extracurricular activities.

 Comprised of industry members interested in advancing FTA’s position in the industry and bringing together its members to network and expand their knowledge bases.
 Each month, members brainstorm initiatives and programs that will better serve the industry, and the means to deliver that information.

-Encourages and promotes participation in the worldwide movement to achieve economic, social and environmental success of the graphic communications industry through sustainable printing practices.
-Provides input into sustainability products and events, regulatory issues and awards programs.
+Comprised of industry members looking to encourage and promote participation in the worldwide movement to achieve the economic, social and environmental success of the graphic communications industry through sustainable printing practices.
+Members provide input into sustainability products and events, regulatory issues and awards programs.